- Celebrations and Parties

 - Video and Audio Recording

-- Additional information may be requested by contacting the Director of Facilities and Transportation.
+- Additional information is available on our Facilities page or may be requested by contacting the Director of Facilities and Transportation at 612-798-6081.

-- The District will conduct criminal history background checks for all applicants who receive an offer of employment with the school district.
+- The school district will seek criminal history background checks for all applicants who receive an offer of employment with the school district.

-- The District will conduct criminal history background checks for all individuals, except enrolled student volunteers, who are offered the opportunity to provide athletic coaching services or other extracurricular academic coaching services to the school district, regardless of whether compensation is paid.
-These positions include, but are not limited to, all athletic coaches, extracurricular academic coaches, assistants and advisors.
+- The school district also will seek criminal history background checks for all individuals, except enrolled student volunteers, who are offered the opportunity to provide athletic coaching services or other extracurricular academic coaching services to the school district, regardless of whether compensation is paid.
+These positions include, but are not limited to, all athletic coaches, extracurricular academic coaches, assistants, and advisors.

-- The District may elect to seek criminal history background checks for other volunteers, independent contractors and student employees.
+- The school district may elect to seek criminal history background checks for other volunteers, independent contractors, and student employees.